ankudinov/copier-simple-demo/README.md

 You can also run the lab using Github Codespaces or x86 machine after specifying `ARTOKEN` secret.
 To run the lab on your own x86 host - clone it and open with VSCode in a devcontainer.
 VSCode `Remote Development` extension pack must be installed before that.
-To run the lab on Codespaces use [following link](https://codespaces.new/ankudinov/copier-simple-demo/tree/master?quickstart=1&devcontainer_path=.devcontainer%2Fdevcontainer.json)
+To run the lab on Codespaces use the [following link](https://codespaces.new/ankudinov/copier-simple-demo/tree/master?quickstart=1&devcontainer_path=.devcontainer%2Fdevcontainer.json).

 - Use `make start` to start the lab.
 - `make build` to build configs with AVD.
 You can skip this step if no changes were made, as configs were pre-generated.